-The honorary degree of Doctor of Laws was conferred upon Sir Josiah Stamp by the Chancellor Mr Justice Halse Rogers at the ceremony held in the Great Hall on 2 February 1938 in the presence of a distinguished gathering.
+The degree of Doctor of Laws* was conferred ad eundem gradum upon Sir Josiah Stamp by the Chancellor Mr Justice Halse Rogers at the ceremony held in the Great Hall on 2 February 1938 in the presence of a distinguished gathering.

 Sir Joseph was an economist, a Director of the Bank of England and Chairman of the London Midland and Scottish Railway, and was visiting Sydney for the 150th anniversary celebrations of the Foundation of Australia.

-The Earl de la Warr, Dr Hugh Dalton and Dame Maria Ogilvie were also awarded honorary degrees at this ceremony.
+Dr Hugh Dalton, Dame Maria Ogilvie Gordon and the Earl de la Warr were also awarded honorary degrees at this ceremony.